 It can feel overwhelming when you don’t know what you’re doing but I have great news for you!
 There are tons of tutorials online.
 I have a film degree and had to learn editing to graduate and I still use tutorial videos almost every time I go into an edit.
 You have people online who are excited to walk you through just about anything you may find yourself struggling with.

 I would recommend getting some practice in before – maybe making some short films and practicing your transitions, cuts, and general editing skills.
 Editing may sound hard, and to be fair, it can be.
 But it is more tedious than anything and that brings me to this next and probably the most important section:

 Making a music video takes time.

-You will pour time into the conceptualising, the planning, gathering materials, finding gear and learning how to edit.
+You will pour time into conceptualizing, planning, gathering materials, finding gear, and learning how to edit.
 Your band or the people involved in making the video will be giving their time to this as well, even if just by showing up.
-The filmmakers that you hire to make your big budget videos will be giving their time and their effort and their commitment, too.
+The filmmakers that you hire to make your big-budget videos will be giving their time and their effort and their commitment, too.

 Hype.
 It.
 Up.

 Get your fans, friends, family and strangers that you hit on online pumped about the music video that you made.
 You worked hard on this and people need to hear how excited you are about it!